Commissioning editor

 Professional development

-Few structured graduate training schemes exist in book and magazine publishing, although publishing companies are keen to employ graduates.
-Training is mainly on the job, supported by short courses run by organisations such as the The Publishing Training Centre.
+Few structured graduate training schemes exist in book and magazine publishing, but most training happens on the job and through short courses from providers such as The Publishing Training Centre.

-Larger organisations often take a more structured approach to training and have more substantial training budgets.
+Larger organisations often take a more structured approach to training and have bigger budgets for CPD (continuing professional development).

 - commissioning and list management